katakombi/CardanoLive/catalyst/PLAN.md

 * Create a live user /home template
 * Create a linux system based on an official LTS release secured and stripped down to the bare minimum
 * Create a HOWTO/script for a reproducible build of the bootable CardanoLinux live system iso file based on a LTS release
-* Ask a trustworthy third party (e.g. IOHK) to run the reproducible build
+* Ask a trustworthy third party (e.g. IOHK) to sign the image in addition - HOW can this be achieved?
-* Create an ISO file released + sha512 checksum signed with the GPG key of the trustworthy third party
+* Create an ISO file released + sha512 checksum signed with both own GPG key and the GPG key of the trustworthy third party
-  * with system in ramdisk - all changes being lost when restarted
+  * with system in ramdisk - all temporary changes being lost after reboot
-* Design and implement a secure genuineness check during boot up
+* Design and implement a secure genuineness check during boot up? is this even possible?
 * Create a HOWTO/script to produce the bootable usb stick using a bootable live linux ISO
   * with password encryption
   * with separate /home partition - persistent data